 Any registered Randolph County voter may request an absentee ballot, or a voter's near relative may apply on their behalf.
 A near relative is defined as a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, stepchild or verifiable legal guardian.

 A person in possession of a Power of Attorney for an individual is not granted the authority to request an absentee ballot for the individual.

 State law requires that you submit a signed request.
 Visit the North Carolina State Board of Elections Ballot Portal to complete a request form.

 All written requests must be received in our office no later than 5 pm on the Tuesday prior to Election Day (one week before the election).

 Yes. you must submit a new absentee request for each election.
-In even-year partisan elections, however, you may submit one absentee ballot request for both the primary and general election.
 The ballots will be mailed separately at the appropriate time.

 A near relative may hand-deliver a voter's absentee ballot.
 A near relative is defined as a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, stepchild, or verifiable legal guardian.

 Be sure to affix proper postage when you return your absentee balloting materials to the Randolph County Board of Elections.
-Please check with your postmaster to determine the proper postage amount.
-Some ballot return envelopes do not qualify for standard letter rates (11 ½" X 6 1/8" maximum).
+The proper amount of postage needed to return your ballot will be noted on the instructions you receive with your ballot.
+Some ballot return envelopes do not qualify for standard letter rates.

 Visit the NC State Board of Elections website or the Federal Voting Assistance Program website.